christensenacademy/christensen-academy/modules/beginning-actionscript/reference.md

 addChild(milleniumFalcon); //This line adds the instance to the "display stack"
 ```

 **Note:** It's pretty easy to forget the line of code where you add the instance to the display stack.
-Realize that if you forget this line of code, your newly created instance will never appear.
+Realize that if you forget this line of code, your newly created instance will never actually appear even though you technically created it.

 Your instance will have all of the same properties that any of your previous instances had before.
 For example, typing `milleniumFalcon.x = 100;` would change the x-coordinate of the ship as you would expect.

 ###Why We Need Linkage

 First of all, I personally think that the designers of Flash would have been wise to not make the linkage name necessary, but this would have required them to enforce stricter naming conventions for the common names we give symbols.
 Such restrictions include things like not allowing spaces in names and not allowing names to start with numbers.
 Alas, because our common names for symbols are not forced to conform to these more rigid standards, we must supply a secondary name (a "linkage" name) that actually does conform to those more rigid standards.
-In addition to not having spaces and not starting with numbers, linkage names should be upper [camel case](#camel-case).
+In addition to not having spaces and not starting with numbers, linkage names should be "[UpperCamelCase](#uppercamelcase)".
 Here are some examples:

 ```
 Spaceship